Gregor-Mendel-Institute/aradeepopsis/docs/parameters.md

 ## --model

+> Note that this parameter is ignored if `--masks` is set.

 The pretrained model that is used for image segmentation.
 Currently, there are 3 available models that will classify pixels based on the leaf classes they were trained on:

 * `A`: trained on ground truth annotations for ordinary leaves (class_norm) only